AnyChart/docs.anychart.com/Basic_Charts_Types/TreeMap_Chart.md

 ### Content

 Content points are all points besides parental ones.
 We can also edit them almost the same as we would edit Column Chart points appearance.
 Additionally, TreeMap Chart points have an opacity property, which we can set using {api}**.hintOpacity()**{api} method with a value from 0 to 1 (default value is 1).
-Note that the result of using this method will be seen only if we adjust another setting, {api}**.hintDepth()**{api}, which stands Let's adjust our content points and change their background colors and opacity.
+Note that the result of using this method will be seen only if we adjust another setting, {api}**.hintDepth()**{api}, which ids described lower in the article.
+Let's adjust our content points and change their background colors and opacity.

 ```
 // content points settings